 VOC’s, short for volatile organic compounds, are more common than you think.
 Found in many household items, dangerous chemicals are emitted and can cause short and long-term adverse health problems.
 Symptoms include dizziness, headaches, worsening asthma symptoms and even more serious conditions like cancer and nervous system damage.

 Radon — an odorless, colorless, naturally occurring radioactive gas is the second-leading cause of lung cancer and is found in many homes across the country.
 This is one Halloween fright we could all do without.
-Radon forms when uranium found in water, rocks and soil breaks down, releasing the gas into dirt.
-It can then enter your home through cracks and leaks in your walls, flooring and even through fire places.
+Radon forms when uranium found in water, rocks, and soil breaks down, releasing the gas into the dirt.
+It can then enter your home through cracks and leaks in your walls, flooring and even through fireplaces.

 If your home is tested and exceeds the limit of 4 picocuries per liter (pCiL), it’s important to immediately take the necessary steps towards reducing the radon levels.
 Contact a radon specialist to help resolve the situation.

 Another nasty chemical that can be dangerous when inhaled, formaldehyde is also found in many common household items.
 Newly manufactured products often contain high levels of formaldehyde like permanent press fabrics (drapes or curtains), pressed wood like cabinets, laminate flooring and particle board.

 Newer homes that are better insulated can be more dangerous for higher concentrations of formaldehyde exposure, due to less airflow and ventilation.
 While energy efficiency is sought after in new building construction, it can often lead to less ventilation and poor indoor air quality.